-Several terminals with connections to the university server with basic and specialized software belonging to the Human Development and Family Studies Program are available for student use.
+Several terminals with connections to the university server with basic and specialized software belonging to the Human Development and Family Sciences Program are available for student use.
 Two of these computers are located in the Graduate Student Lab in Room 205 of the Family Studies Building.
-Additional terminals are located in FSB120, the Human Development Center as well as terminals located throughout campus.
+Additional terminals are located throughout campus.
 Portions of the campus, including the FSB, allow for wireless access.